top of page

 Difficult Marriage

-Struggles such as poor communication or personality clashes create tension, but both partners still invest in the relationship.
+Struggles such as poor communication or personality differences create tension, but both partners remain willing to invest in the relationship.

 Destructive Marriage